Augustine Prevost: Personal life

-In 1765, Prévost married Anne Grand, daughter of Swiss banker Georges Grand, who managed loans granted by France to the United States during the Independence War.
+In 1765, Prevost married Anne Grand, daughter of Swiss banker Georges Grand, who managed loans granted by France to the United States during the Independence War.
 He was the father of Governor-General of Canada Sir George Prevost.
 He was a member of the Albany Masonic Temple after 1768.

-Some of Prévost's descendants settled in New York state and New Jersey in the United States, and in Peru, South America.
+Some of Prevost's descendants settled in New York state and New Jersey in the United States, and in Peru, South America.